Gender identity

 6 Cross-culturally

-I am especially curious about gender perception and misassignment and other phenomena in a cross-cultural context, especially contemporary.
-How are the categories of gender being negotiated in modern Vietnam, in modern Nepal, in modern Thailand, etc?
+I am especially curious about gender perception, misassignment and other phenomena in a cross-cultural context, especially contemporary.
+How are gender categories being negotiated in modern Vietnam, modern Nepal, modern Thailand, etc.?
 Need links on those themes.

 Footnotes

-1. perhaps that simply implies I am not very introspective?
-I have thought about this at length, honest.↩︎
+Perhaps that simply implies I’m not very introspective?
+I’ve thought about this at length, honest.↩︎